 This type of ukulele was introduced because there were often complaints about the ukulele's poor volume.
 Ukulele players wanted a louder instrument.

 As mentioned, ukulele players were often concerned about the low sound volume of a typical ukulele.
 In fact, the draw to this type of ukulele is the sound, which makes them quite popular for use on stage and by performers.
-They carry much better than a typical ukulele, giving them better performance value and making them perfect for entertaining on a professional level.
+They carry much better than a typical ukulele, giving them better performance value and making them perfect for entertaining on a professional level, whether it be acoustic or electric.
 On the private level, they are used by the player who just likes the louder sound.